koush/AnyKernel/README.md

 If running into trouble when flashing an AK2 zip, the suffix -debugging may be added to the zip's filename to enable creation of a debug .tgz of /tmp for later examination while booted or on desktop.

-For further support please see the AnyKernel2 XDA thread: https://forum.xda-developers.com/showthread.php?t=2670512
+For further support and usage examples please see the AnyKernel2 XDA thread: https://forum.xda-developers.com/showthread.php?t=2670512

 Have fun!